 Rule #1: Know what you're doing

-It's the opposite of working by trial and error, something that vendors of all hi-tec development tools implicitly encourage, by offering debuggers, simulators and a whole host of tools that are marketed as "it's easy to".
+It's the opposite of working by trial and error, something that vendors of all hi-tec development tools implicitly encourage, by offering debuggers, simulators and a whole lot of tools that are marketed as "it's easy to".

 Rule #2: Guarantee that it works